James Cameron filmography

 In 1997, Cameron directed, wrote, and produced the epic romantic disaster film Titanic which grossed over $1.8 billion (Note: A worldwide 3D rerelease of the film in 2012 increased this total to over $2.2 billion.) at the worldwide box-office and became the highest grossing of all time.
 (Note: This record was held until 2010 when it was surpassed by the 3D science fiction film Avatar also directed by Cameron.)
 He received the Academy Award for Best Director, the Academy Award for Best Film Editing, and shared the Academy Award for Best Picture with the other producers.
 It had a total of 14 Oscar nominations (tying the record set by the 1950 drama All About Eve) and won 11 (tying the record set by the 1959 epic historical drama Ben-Hur).
 Cameron also won the Golden Globe Award for Best Director and shared the Golden Globe Award for Best Motion Picture – Drama with the other producers.
 He followed this by directing, and producing two underwater documentaries: Ghosts of the Abyss (2003), and Aliens of the Deep (2005).
 He returned to directing features in 2009 with the 3D science fiction film Avatar.
 It grossed over $2.9 billion at the worldwide box-office and became the highest grossing of all time surpassing Titanic.
 (Note: The film was surpassed by Avengers: Endgame in 2019.
 Avatar became highest grossing again in 2021 after a Chinese rerelease.)
 Avatar was nominated for nine Academy Awards and won three in technical categories.
 Cameron also earned a second Golden Globe Award for Best Director, and Best Motion Picture – Drama.
 He followed this by executive producing two 3D films, Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as the documentary Deepsea Challenge 3D (2014).
+Cameron directed Avatar: The Way of Water (2022), a sequel to Avatar (2009), which was the highest-grossing film of the year with over $2.3 billion at the worldwide box-office.
+It received generally positive reviews and was nominated for the Academy Award for Best Picture and won the Academy Award for Best Visual Effects.
+A third film in the Avatar series, Avatar: Fire and Ash, was released on December 19, 2025.